Homemade Tortilla Chips

 - Kosher salt

-- Spread tortilla wedges in a single layer on baking sheet.
-Squeeze lime juice over the tortilla wedges and sprinkle to taste with salt.
+Spread tortilla wedges in a single layer on baking sheets and sprinkle with salt.
+Bake for 6 minutes, then use tongs to turn the chips over.

 Sprinkle again with salt.
 Bake an additional 6 to 10 minutes, or until lightly browned.
 Remove from oven and serve.

 Heat oil to 350 degrees.
 Drop a few handfuls of chips in at a time and fry until lightly browned, about 2 minutes.

 Using a slotted spoon or tongs, transfer to paper towels and sprinkle with salt.
 Repeat with remaining chips.

 - If deep-frying the chips, you'll need 1 cup to 1 quart of oil (depending on the size of your pot and how many chips you want to fry at once).
 Use a flavorless oil with a high smoke point such as canola, corn, or grapeseed oil.